Home, home on the range…

 Not talking about deer or buffalo here, but I bet you have that melody stuck in your head now, right?
 Don’t hate me!

-Today, I’m talking about a specific kind of price action you’re probably familiar with… the range pattern.
+Today, I’m talking about a specific kind of price action you’re probably familiar with… the Forex range pattern.

 Don’t ever say the market is “stuck in a range,” because you aren’t going to be stuck at all.
 The range pattern is a great place for trading.
-When you trade a tend you might get a good point of entry for a piece of the action.
+When you trade a trend you might get a good point of entry for a piece of the action.

 But, when you trade a range, you can buy and sell the same exact prices over and over again.